By: Melissa Mitri, MS, RD

 Finding that happy calorie medium (through the help of a calorie-tracking app or Dietitian) is what will support your weight loss goals.

-If you’re seeking quality content like this for your weight loss brand, contact me to discuss your needs.
+If you’re seeking quality content like this to build your weight loss brand authority, contact me to discuss your needs.

 Additional Vegan and Vegetarian Resources: